MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ReportSubmissionPolicy.md

 Get-ReportSubmissionPolicy
 ```

-This example returns the user submission configuration for your organization.
+This example returns the settings of the report submission policy in your organization.

 ## PARAMETERS

 ### -Identity
-{{ Fill Identity Description }}
+The Identity parameter specifies the report submission policy that you want to view.
+The only available policy is named DefaultReportSubmissionPolicy.

 ```yaml
 Type: ReportSubmissionPolicyIdParameter